simbo1905/junit-js/README.md

 This is a fork of https://github.com/benjiman/junit-js to get it up onto maven central.

-Early versions were tested on JDK1.8 as the Nashorn is 10x faster than Rhino in testing the JavaScript cryptography of [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).
+Early versions were tested on JDK1.8 as the Nashorn js engine is 10x faster than Rhino in testing the JavaScript cryptography of [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).

-Nashorn is now deprecated and will be removed from the JDK.
+The Nashorn js engine is now deprecated and will be removed from the JDK.
 OpenJDK supports a faster polygot compiler called GraalVM that has a scripting runtime known as "graal.js".
 From release 1.1.0 the code now attempts to use graal.js, then falls back to Nashorn, then falls back to Rhino.

-Note that the Graal scripting engine on OpenJDK 11 needs openjdk to be configured to use Graal as its compiler else it will be slower than Nashorn.
-I found this easy to do on the commandline but not easy to do in an IDE.
+Note that the Graal scripting engine on OpenJDK 11 will be 10x slower than Nashorn if you do not configured it to use Graal as its compiler.
+I found this easy to do on the commandline with mvn but not easy to do in an IDE.
 See the following articles:

 https://medium.com/graalvm/graalvms-javascript-engine-on-jdk11-with-high-performance-3e79f968a819